noahehall/theBookOfNoah/0current/hashicorp/vagrant.md

     vb -v
     docker -v
     echo $VAGRANT_HOME
+    alias | grep vg # see all vagrant aliases ive setup

   # start an ubuntu 16.04 env
     # create a dir to contain the env